Culture is Our

 Three friends came together and wanted to change the perception of a healthy meal by putting a focus on culture.
 In February 2017 EatWell Exchange was born and since then we have been providing nutrition education to the populations that need it most, locally and abroad.

 MEET THE DIRECTORS

-Jasmine works as a Registered Dietitian at a Diabetes Outpatient Facility and she believes in a realistic approach to improving nutritional habits for better quality of life.
+Jasmine works as a Registered Dietitian at a Diabetes Outpatient Facility and believes in a realistic approach to improving nutritional habits for better quality of life.
 Her interest in nutrition blossomed from health problems dominating her family's life but could have been corrected through preventive diet measures.
-She earned her Bachelors of Science degree in Nutrition Dietetics from the University of Tennessee at Chattanooga and is currently pursuing her Master’s Degree in Clinical Nutrition from Rosalind Franklin University.
+She earned her Bachelors of Science degree in Nutrition Dietetics from the University of Tennessee at Chattanooga and earned her Master’s Degree in Clinical Nutrition from Rosalind Franklin University.
 She has worked as a Nutrition Educator in the Florida Department of Health for 3 years while counseling patients concerning health issues impacting the community.
 Throughout her experience and service with the community and with the Florida Health Department, she saw there was a huge need of nutrition education in minorities through culture.